ietf-wg-acme/acme/draft-ietf-acme-acme.md

   is in the process of generating the certificate.
 Retry after the time given in the "Retry-After" header field of the response, if any.

-* "valid": The server has issued the certificate and provisioned its URL to the "certificate" field of the order.
+* "valid": The server has agreed to issue the certificate; it can be fetched from the URL in the "certificate" field of the order

 ### Requiring Authorization before Order